Code-Institute-Submissions/antonios/README.md

 ### GitHub

-* GitHub is used to store the code of the project after being pushed from Git
+* GitHub is used to store the code of the project after being pushed from Git.

 ### GitPod

-* GitPod was the text editor I used to design the website
+* GitPod was the text editor I used to design the website.

 ### Affinity Designer

-* I used Affinity Designer to make the wireframes for my website
+* I used Affinity Designer to make the wireframes for my website.

-* I used Affinity Designer to darken the showcase image by adding a black translucent overlay
+* I used Affinity Designer to darken the showcase image by adding a black translucent overlay.

 ### Affinity Photo

-* I used Affinity Photo to resize images to use on the website
+* I used Affinity Photo to resize images to use on the website.

 ## Testing